chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 ![This is an image](../img_repo/CP.IMG.12.png){:width="700" height="350" loading="lazy"}

 ### Digital Wireframes
-* As the initial Design phase continued, I made sure to base Screen Designs on Feedback and Findings from the user research and created Digital Wireframes making sure all the app features are iterated.
+* As the initial Design phase continued, I made sure to base Screen Designs on Feedback and Findings from the user research and created Digital Wireframes making sure all the app features were included.

 ![This is an image](../img_repo/CP.IMG.13.png){:width="800" height="400" loading="lazy"}